 Smaller class sizes with a wider variety of teaching methods

 Not all students in an alternative high school classroom are there for the same reason.
 Different students may be struggling with completely different issues.
-Some may have difficulty taking notes, while others may find it difficult to stay focused in the classroom, while others may have problems reading or retaining information.
+Some may have difficulty taking notes.
+Others may find it difficult to stay focused in the classroom.
+Or, some may have problems reading or retaining information.
 Smaller classes allow teachers to give each student the individual attention that they need.
 It also makes it possible for teachers to tailor lessons to each student’s specific needs.
-Teachers in these schools employ a wider range of teaching methods to cater to the diverse group of students in their class.
+Teachers in these schools employ a wider range of teaching methods.
+That way, they cater to the diverse group of students in their class.

 Flexible class schedules